cswartzvi/hamilton/docs/code-comparisons/dagster.rst

 Dagster
 =========

-Here are some code snippets to compare the macro orchestrator Dagster to the micro orchestrator Hamilton.
-Hamilton can run inside Dagster, but you wouldn't run Dagster inside Hamilton.
+Here are some code snippets to compare the macro orchestrator Dagster to the micro orchestrator Apache Hamilton.
+Apache Hamilton can run inside Dagster, but you wouldn't run Dagster inside Apache Hamilton.

 While the two have different scope, there's a lot of overlap between the two both in terms of functionality and API.
-Indeed, Dagster's software-defined assets introduced in 2022 matches Hamilton's declarative approach and should feel familiar to users of either.
+Indeed, Dagster's software-defined assets introduced in 2022 matches Apache Hamilton's declarative approach and should feel familiar to users of either.

 ------